Sheer Khurma Recipe (Traditional Eid Dessert in 30 Minutes)

 Serving Suggestions

 This delicious dessert is traditionally made in Muslim households on the morning of Eid al-Fitr, marking the end of the holy month of Ramadan.
-The Eid festivities begin by serving a bowl of sheer khurma after the Eid prayer.
+The Eid festivities begin with a bowl of piping hot sheer khurma and sheermal after the Eid prayer.
 It is also made for Eid Al-Adha and for special occasions, such as weddings.

-Although it is generally served warm, I also like to eat mine chilled.
+Although it is generally served hot, I also like to eat mine chilled.
 There are no rules to enjoying this dish.
 Just see what suits your fancy.

 Storage Suggestions